 Solids in liquids:

 Have you ever tried dissolving sugar in water?
-Can you dissolve any amount sugar?
-After certain quantity, the added sugar gets deposited.
+Can you dissolve any amount of sugar?
+After a certain quantity, the added sugar gets deposited.
 We call a solution saturated when the solution cannot dissolve any more solute in it, at a given temperature.
-In a saturated solution, a dynamic equilibrium exists between solute molecules in the solid state and in the solution at given temperature.
+In a saturated solution, a dynamic equilibrium exists between solute molecules in the solid-state and in the solution at a given temperature.
 The increase in temperature increases the solubility of the solution i.e. solubility depends on temperature.

 \(~~~~~~~~~~~~~~~\) Sugar (solution) ⇌ sugar (solid)